dontMashMe/dp-203/chapter4-serverless_sql_pools.md

     ) AS orders
 ```

-Another benefit is **assigning a credential for the data source** to use when accesing the underlying storage.
+Another benefit is **assigning a credential for the data source** to use when accessing the underlying storage.

 For example: